sbip-sg/tsll/README.md

 ```
 npm install tsll
 ```
-Note that in order to install this package from my private registry, you have to be a collaborator of mine on npm.
 ## Usage
 tsll can be run as a command as you normally would.
 Just type the following command to see more options on your favorite terminal.
 ```